MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### make_set()

-The [make_set()](./makeset-aggfunction.md) operator is a way to take a bunch of rows in a table and turn them into an array of unique values.
+The [make_set()](./makeset-aggfunction.md) operator is a way to take a selection of rows in a table and turn them into an array of unique values.

 The following query uses `make_set()` to create an array of the event types that cause deaths in each state.
 The resulting table is then sorted by the number of storm types in each array.